awsdocs/aws-lambda-developer-guide/sample-apps/java-events/README.md

 - `HandlerLex.java` - Takes `LexEvent` as input.
 - `HandlerSNS.java` - Takes `SNSEvent` as input.

 To use a different handler, change the value of the Handler setting in the application template (`template.yml` or `template-mvn.yaml`).
-For example, to use the API Gateway v1 handler:
+For example, to use the Amazon Lex handler:

     Properties:
       CodeUri: build/distributions/java-events.zip
-      Handler: example.HandlerApiGateway
+      Handler: example.HandlerLex

 Deploy the change, and then use the invoke script to test the new configuration.
 Pass the handler type key as an argument to the invoke script.